When I was a kid, I always used to say – “I don’t want to say I don’t believe in Ghost because then they will try to scare me”.

 You can’t bury your head in the sand and expect it to not have consequences.

-I think there are a few fraud ghost out there this year that people may not see.
+I think there are a few fraud ghosts out there this year that people may not see.
 Here are some of the ones I think are worth noting.

 - Auto Lending Fraud – With auto lending booming, the ghost are probably in the closet so to speak.
-When Jaime Dimon say’s someone is going to get hurt, you know something is wrong.
+Companies like Point Predictive estimate that about 67% or close to $5 billion every year in fraud could be sitting in early payment default loss buckets.

 - Synthetic Identity Fraud – Fraud Managers everywhere are screaming about this fraud but many others might not.
 Trust me.
 This ghost is going to scare a lot of people.

 - Alternative Lending – The levels of first and third party fraud are likely to be alarmingly high.
-With Lending Club struggling this ghost may come out sooner than we think.
+With online lenders and Buy Now Pay Later lenders, we may see hidden fraud exposed soon.

 - Mortgage Fraud Ghost 2.0 – Home values are soaring.
 Some lenders have short term memories.
 And there is simply too much money in mortgage to be had to keep the lid on fraud forever.
 Watch this ghost spring back to life again sooner than you think.